- Your Government

 Community Investment Input Sessions

-Last Fall, Ypsilanti neighborhoods south of Michigan Avenue came together to provide input and brainstorm what their priority projects were for neighborhood investments via Community Development Block Grant (CDBG) funds.
-To follow up on the input sessions, our office will host another round of input sessions where community members can vote on projects that they most would like to see in their neighborhood.
+Ypsilanti neighborhoods south of Michigan Avenue came together to provide input and brainstorm what their priority projects were for neighborhood investments via Community Development Block Grant (CDBG) funds.
+Our office is appreciative of everyone who participated!

 Community Input Session - Fall 2021